 He added that there is no current timeline for getting the hub back to working order.
 “We need to get the hub compressors online, and we are working hard to get that done,” Driver said.
 “As soon as we get that up and running, things will be in a lot better shape than they are right now.”

-In order to have wholesale trading resume at the hub in earnest, Driver said everything obviously needs to be fixed first.
-"There are teams in there working virtually around the clock to get the facility back up and running," he said.
-"The main thing will be getting the compression reestablished.
-We don't have a timeline or a target date, or even any speculation on when the work will be done right now."
+In order to have wholesale trading to resume at the hub, Driver said everything obviously needs to be fixed first.
+“There are teams in there working virtually around the clock to get the facility back up and running,” he said.
+“The main thing will be getting the compression reestablished.
+We don’t have a timeline or a target date, or even any speculation on when the work will be done right now.”

 One industry expert noted that the Henry Hub is very limited now in what it can and cannot do.
 “When it reopened a few days ago, everyone got carried away and started trading it.
 It turned out that most of the gas couldn’t actually get into the hub, and so people who bought that gas were subsequently cut,” he said.
 “Right now, the only gas that is getting into the hub is gas from Gulf South.
 Only Columbia Gulf is able to accept deliveries from the hub.
 Jefferson Island Storage gas is also open, but no gas flowed there Thursday.”

 The source noted that in recent days, Sabine has said that it can accept gas from various pipes and systems, but that doesn’t mean those points can actually deliver the gas.
 That has been the problem, and the result has been a rash of people getting cut.

 The IntercontinentalExchange (ICE) announced Thursday that Henry Hub physical gas products including same-day, next-day and balance-of-the-month trading, would be available for use on the ICE trading system on Friday.
 But even with trading restarted on the online trading site, the source believes the responsibility to figure out which gas can actually be delivered to the hub will fall on schedulers at the various trading companies.